-We're going to dig in step-by-step starting right now.
-Request a copy of our SEO Checklist here and you’ll have a guide that will walk you through this every time you create a new page or blog post.
+We're going to dig in step by step starting right now.
+Request a copy of our SEO Quick Start Guide here and you’ll have a guide that will walk you through this every time you create a new page or blog post.
 You won't have to worry about missing a SEO element because you'll know you've checked everything off the list.

 Don't worry about choosing plural vs. singular keywords, we had to do that years ago, but it's unnecessary today.
 Choose a couple of additional terms that are closely related to your primary term and will help tell a better story or may be a synonym of your primary keyword.
 Thanks to Google's Hummingbird update in 2013, the search engines are better able to understand language nuances.
 This change allows us to focus more on conversation and providing value for our readers; the search engine can understand the meaning of terms.
 This is why we focus so heavily on writing copy that tells great stories rather than counting the number of times a keyword is used.

 Your SEO elements include your Title Tag, Meta Description, and Header Tags.
 You'll want to use your most important keyword in all three places and ensure you don't use it on multiple pages.
 Google will only show two pages from the same website in the search results.
 If you're using the same keywords on more than two pages, you're missing ranking opportunities.
 And if you're not showing in the search results, how will people find your website?